nayaksimran5/ML-House-Price/README.md

 **2. Feature Scaling and Encoding**

-RobustScaler was applied to numerical features to handle outliers One-Hot Encoding was applied to categorical features
+**RobustScaler** was applied to numerical features to handle outliers **One-Hot Encoding** was applied to categorical features.

 **3. Feature Selection Using Random Forest**

-A Random Forest Regressor was trained to determine feature importance, and the top features were selected based on their contribution to predicting house prices.
+A Random Forest Regressor was trained to determine feature importance, and the top 30 most important features were selected for predicting house prices.

-**4. Feature Selection Using Lasso Regression (Optional)**

-A Lasso Regression model was applied to shrink less important feature coefficients to zero, effectively selecting the most relevant predictors.

 # Supervised Model Building
 ## Tasks

-**1. Model Training**"
+**1. Model Training**

 Each model was initialized and trained on the dataset:

-A `Random Forest Regressor` was initialized with 500 estimators and trained.
+- A `Random Forest Regressor` was initialized with 500 estimators and trained.

-A `Gradient Boosting Regressor` was initialized and trained.
+- A `Gradient Boosting Regressor` was initialized and trained.

-A `XGBoost Regressor` was trained on the dataset.
+- A `XGBoost Regressor` was trained on the dataset.

-A `Decision Tree Regressor` was trained on the dataset.
+- A `Decision Tree Regressor` was trained on the dataset.

-A `SVM Regressor` was trained on the dataset.
+- A `SVM Regressor` was trained on the dataset.

 **2. Model Predictions**